Volume 19 Num. 3 - October 2019

 How to cite this paper: O’Donohue W & Benuto LT (2019).
 Treatment Acceptability and Cultural Sensitivity of Standard Behavioral Therapies among Latinx and non-Latinx White College Students.
 International Journal of Psychology & Psychological Therapy, 19, 3, 365-371

-IT WILL BE AVAILABLE ONLINE IN OPEN ACCESS on October 1st, 2020.
+THIS PAPER WILL BE AVAILABLE ONLINE IN OPEN ACCESS on October 1st, 2020.

 No keywords specified for this article